 Manufacturing Safety Made Eas(ier)

 No matter what type of manufacturing jobs your career involves, safety is vital.
 These safety topics are a good starting point when considering safety in the workplace.
-However, if you are interested in learning more about safety in the manufacturing industry, check out Convergence Training’s health and safety training videos.
+However, if you are interested in learning more about safety in the manufacturing industry, check out Convergence Training’s online safety and health courses.
 We also make learning management systems (LMSs) for safety training management, custom safety training for your workplace, and other safety compliance solutions.

 Download the free guide below while you’re down here 🙂